Integrable Deformations of Sigma Models: Current-current deformations of the WZW model

 where the group-valued field $g \in \grp{G}$ and the gauge field $A_\pm \in \alg{g}$.
 This action is invariant under the gauge transformations

 Due to the $\grp{G}$ gauge symmetry there are no dynamical degrees of freedom.
 Therefore, we consider the following modification of the action~\eqref{eq:gwzw}

-Away from the point $\lambda = 1$, the action~\eqref{eq:lambda} is not invariant under the gauge symmetry~\eqref{eq:gaugegwzw} and there are $\dim \grp{G}$ dynamical degrees of freedom.
-Moreover, in the limit $\lambda \to 0$ we recover the standard WZW model. \unskip\footnote{To take this limit we first rescale, for example, $A_\pm \to \sqrt{\lambda} A_\pm$ such that after taking $\lambda \to 0$ the fields $A_\pm$ decouple and we are just left with the WZW model.} It is natural to take the parameter $\lambda$ to lie in the range $[0,1]$, where, as we will see, the non-abelian T-dual limit is given by taking $\lambda \to 1$ and $g \to 1$ such that $\frac{g-1}{\lambda-1}$ remains finite.
+Away from the point $\lambda = 1$, the action~\eqref{eq:lambda} is no longer invariant under the gauge symmetry~\eqref{eq:gaugegwzw} and there are $\dim \grp{G}$ dynamical degrees of freedom.
+Moreover, in the limit $\lambda \to 0$ we recover the standard WZW model. \unskip\footnote{To take this limit we first rescale, for example, $A_\pm \to \sqrt{\lambda} A_\pm$ such that after taking $\lambda \to 0$ the fields $A_\pm$ decouple and we are just left with the WZW model.} It is natural to take the parameter $\lambda$ to lie in the range $[0,1]$, with $\lambda \to 1$ corresponding to the non-abelian T-dual limit, which, as we will see, is given by taking $\lambda \to 1$ and $g \to 1$ such that $\frac{g-1}{\lambda-1}$ remains finite.
 The global part of the $\grp{G}$ gauge symmetry survives the deformation, hence the model has a $\grp{G}$ global symmetry acting as

 Since the fields $A_\pm$ enter the action~\eqref{eq:lambda} algebraically they can be easily integrated out.
 Their equations of motion are

 Substituting back into the action~\eqref{eq:lambda} we find

 and we indeed recover the isotropic current-current deformation of the WZW model~\eqref{eq:doubact3}.